jordanbemmels/kiwi-iDDC/README.md

 This repository contains example commands for analyses run in the manuscript:

 Jordan B. Bemmels, Oliver Haddrath, Rogan M. Colbourne, Hugh A. Robertson, Jason T. Weir.
-Legacy of supervolcanic eruptions on population genetic structure of kiwi. *In review.*
+Legacy of supervolcanic eruptions on population genetic structure of brown kiwi. *In review.*

 For questions, contact Jordan Bemmels (jordan.bemmels@utoronto.ca).